nxveeen/EventAura-FullStack/README.md

 # EventAura Project

-This is a full-stack web application that includes a **Flask** backend and a **React** frontend (using Vite).
+This is a full-stack web application that includes a **Flask** backend and a **React** frontend (using Vite and Redux-Toolkit).
 The app allows for managing events, with separate interfaces for organizers and attendees.

 ## Table of Contents